I am passionate about storytelling through

 During the past years I've been collaborating (as Soda Pop Comics) with various artist in different disciplines.
 Whether it's curating and participating in art shows, or editing a comics anthology, I'm very lucky to be a part of the indie art community in Puerto Rico.

-Traveling to indie cons inspired me (along with Carla Rodríguez) to create Tintero: Festival de Cómics y Arte Independiente.
-An indie art festival focusing exclusively on local illustrators and artists.
+Traveling to indie cons inspired me (along with Carla Rodríguez) to create Tintero: Festival de Cómics y Arte Independiente, an indie art festival focusing exclusively on local illustrators and artists.
 We've had four successful iterations of the festival, as well as conferences, pop up stores and art workshops.

 I write and illustrate comics focusing on Puerto Rico's financial crisis and life during Hurricane María and its aftermath.
-I've been published in The Nib, Splinter News and Lion Forge's Puerto Rico Strong Anthology.
+I've been published in The Nib, Splinter News and Lion Forge's Eisner nominated Puerto Rico Strong Anthology.

 I am freelancing as an illustrator full time and hope that each new project makes me a better artist and person.